This article was published on July 28, 2022.

 And, clinicians who do prescribe clozapine but have not yet added their names to the CureSZ Foundation list are urged to register themselves at THIS LINK.

-Copyright © 2022, Simple and Practical Medical Education, LLC.
+Copyright © 2022 to 2023, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.